droyo/blog/content/9P/server.md

 description = "Walking and talking like a 9P server"
 +++

 In my [previous post][prev], I covered the implementation of a decoder and encoder for 9P messages.
 However, if that was all it took to implement a 9P server, 9P would not be a protocol; it would be a file format.
-In this post, I will cover the implementation of the [net/styx][pkg] package, which implements a 9P server.
+In this post, I will cover the implementation of the [net/styx][pkg] package, which provides plumbing for writing a 9P server.
 This is not a hypothetical package; it is used to implement [jsonfs][jsonfs], a 9P file server that serves a JSON-formatted file as a file system.

 # 9P transactions